 Boys & Girls Club Week

-Join us during National Boys & Girls Club Week, April 8 - 12, 2019, to learn about your neighborhood Club and how it supports kids and your community!
+Join us during National Boys & Girls Club Week, March 30 to April 13, 2020, to learn about your neighborhood Club and how it supports kids and your community!
 Nearly 4,000 Boys & Girls Clubs throughout the United States, its territories and on U.S. military installations around the world open their doors to help youth find their great futures.
 Through fun, educational and innovative programs, our Clubs help kids and teens meet their full potential.